 Now that your cluster is back to a healthy state, you should reactivate the configuration conflict resolution.

-In order to do, so go in Configuration→Maintenance and set Cluster Check Interval to 1 minute (or the value you prefer).
+In order to do, so go in Configuration→System Configuration→Maintenance and re-enable the Cluster Check task.

 Once this is done, restart pfmon on all nodes using: